What initially inspired you to pursue a career in education?

 We always ensure that we have an accurate knowledge of their previous learning in English, French and Mathematics so that we can offer support where necessary.
-We allocate students a buddy in the first month and we use our parent ambassadors to make contact with the family before they arrive at the school.
-As most of our students remember what it was like to start at a new school they are always ready to make people feel welcome.
+We allocate students a buddy in the first month, and we use our parent ambassadors to make contact with the family before they arrive at the school.
+As most of our students remember what it was like to start at a new school, they are always ready to make people feel welcome.

 Interestingly there always seems to be a time lag in education; a few pioneering schools adopt an idea, five to ten years later it becomes a trend.
-‘Mindfulness’ is a case in point; it’s on every agenda at the moment yet ten years ago to mention it in educational circles was to be labeled ‘alternative’.
+‘Mindfulness’ is a case in point; it’s on every agenda at the moment yet ten years ago to mention it in educational circles was to be labelled ‘alternative’.

 What are the main challenges for education as a whole in the future?

 I think the debate on the role of the teacher vis a vis technology will continue.
 Technology will also force educators to compromise on what subjects remain on the curriculum and what is left out.
-How technology is used increasingly challenges moral assumptions so education needs to address this.
+How technology is used increasingly challenges moral assumptions, so education needs to address this.